pola-rs/polars/py-polars/docs/source/reference/sql/set_operations.rst

 UNION ALL
 ---------
-Combine the result sets of two or more SELECT statements into a single result set.
+Combine the complete result sets of two or more SELECT statements.
+The final result set will be composed of all rows from each query.

 **Example:**